kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 This post is just an overview of some of the features I have been working on which I think are quite cool as well a bit on the project philosophy ;)

-*it is still work in progress, all the examples work but the tool is still in its infancy*
+> It is still work in progress, all the examples work but the tool is still in its infancy

 # Type synthesis and checking